This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The roads in Germany are well maintained, the autobahns are toll-free and there are excellent regional and minor roads with great services for drivers, making Germany a fantastic place to road trip.

-Whether you’re traveling in your own vehicle or flying in and renting a car, you need to follow these rules when you drive and travel in Germany;
+Whether you’re travelling in your own vehicle or flying in and renting a car, you need to follow these rules when you drive and travel in Germany:

 RELATED POST: Driving in Europe – Everything You Need to Know